KrAtulHub/KrAtulHub/README.md

-👋 Hi there
-   Atul kr Prasad – Aspiring Data Scientist
+👋 Hi there Atul kr Prasad

 A passionate Data Scientist from India